 If you want to step into a leadership position at an urban school, the urban principalship program can help you reach your goal.
-You can choose to pursue both a Master's Degree in Educational Leadership and building level administrator certification for the state of Indiana, or focus solely on building level administrator certification.
+You can choose to pursue both a Master’s Degree in Urban Education Leadership and building level administrator certification for the state of Indiana, or focus solely on building level administrator certification.

 The urban principalship master’s program will provide you with training in leadership practice.
 Strategies used include reflective opportunities, action research, integrated course content, educational rounds, mentoring, and coaching.